 This document provides an overview of the style for the MongoDB documentation stored in this repository.
 The overarching goal of this style guide is to provide an accessible base style to ensure that our documentation is easy to read, simple to use, and straightforward to maintain.

-For information regarding the MongoDB Manual organization, see MongoDB Documentation Organization.
+For information regarding the MongoDB Manual organization, see MongoDB Manual Organization.

 2011-09-27: Document created with a (very) rough list of style guidelines, conventions, and questions.

 2012-01-12: Document revised based on slight shifts in practice, and as part of an effort of making it easier for people outside of the documentation team to contribute to documentation.